varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   However, if the name resolves to both IPv4 and IPv6 you will still get an error.

-* `+fold` - Fold ACL supernets and adjacent networks.
+* `-fold` - Do not fold ACL supernets and adjacent networks.

-  With this parameter set to on, ACLs are optimized in that subnets contained in other entries are skipped (e.g.  if 1.2.3.0/24 is part of the ACL, an entry for 1.2.3.128/25 will not be added) and adjacent entries get folded (e.g.  if both 1.2.3.0/25 and 1.2.3.128/25 are added, they will be folded to 1.2.3.0/24).
+  With this parameter set to on (default), ACLs are optimized in that subnets contained in other entries are skipped (e.g.  if 1.2.3.0/24 is part of the ACL, an entry for 1.2.3.128/25 will not be added) and adjacent entries get folded (e.g.  if both 1.2.3.0/25 and 1.2.3.128/25 are added, they will be folded to 1.2.3.0/24).

   Skip and fold operations on VCL entries are output as warnings during VCL compilation as entries from the VCL are processed in